Skip to main navigation Skip to main content Skip to page footer

 Sustainability is also reflected in the way we do business.
 The economic dimension encompasses our investment strategy, the responsible use of financial resources and our focus on long-term growth.
 We rely on innovation, digitalization and regional value creation to ensure the stability and future viability of our company.

-With an investment ratio of 20.54%, BHI Biohealth International underlines its clear commitment to responsible corporate development and sustainable growth.
-A significant proportion of these funds is being invested in the digitalization of our processes, increasing energy efficiency and in future-oriented production methods.
-We are also investing around two million euros in infrastructure by laying the foundation stone for our extension with social rooms and changing rooms.
-As one of the largest companies at the Münchberg site, we are committed to our responsibility and contribute to regional value creation with our jobs and our investments.
-This not only creates the basis for modern and resource-saving production, but also ensures the long-term stability of our company.
+With an investment ratio of 20.54%, BHI Biohealth International underscores its clear commitment to responsible corporate development and sustainable growth.
+With the laying of the foundation stone for our extension with social rooms and changing rooms, we are investing around two million euros in modern infrastructure.
+As one of the largest companies in Münchberg, we are committed to our responsibility and contribute to regional value creation with our jobs.
+In order to grow sustainably, a significant portion of our investments goes toward the digitalization of our processes, increasing energy efficiency, and future-oriented production methods.

-Our investment strategy is a key lever for driving forward innovation, competitiveness and sustainability goals in equal measure.
+Our investment strategy is a key lever for driving innovation, competitiveness, and sustainability goals in equal measure.

 Sustainability along the value chain